Apracharajas: History

-In an inscription dated to 30 CE, Satruleka, identified as a maternal nephew of King Vijayamitra, the founder of the Apracharajas, describes himself as a Satrap.
-This occurrence coincides with the invasion of the Indo-Parthians, suggesting the possibility that his appointment as Satrap may have been affiliated with an alliance alongside Gondophares.
+In an inscription dated to 30 CE, Satruleka, identified as a maternal nephew of Vijayamitra, describes himself as a Satrap.
+This coincides with the invasion of the Indo-Parthians, suggesting that he was appointed as Satrap in an alliance with Gondophares.

-During the dominion of the Indo-Parthians, Apracharaja Sasan, as described on numismatic evidence identifying him as the nephew of Aspavarma, emerged as a figure of significance.
-Aspavarman, a preceding Apracharaja contemporaneous with Gondophares, was succeeded by Sasan, after having ascended from a subordinate governance role to a recognized position as one of Gondophares's successors.
-He assumed the position following Abdagases I. The Kushan ruler Vima Takto is known through numismatic evidence to have overstruck the coins of Sasan, whilst a numismatic hoard had found coins of Sasan together with smaller coins of Kujula Kadphises It has also been discovered that Sasan overstruck the coins of Nahapana of the Western Satraps, this line of coinage dating between 40 and 78 CE.
+During the period of the Indo-Parthians, Sases, a nephew of Aspavarma, gained significant power.
+Aspavarma, a preceding Apracharaja contemporaneous with Gondophares, was succeeded by Sases, and his coinage shows that he assumed an independent position following Abdagases I. The Kushan ruler Vima Takto is known to have over struck the coins of Sases, whilst in a hoard the coins of Sases were found together with that of Kujula Kadphises.
+In turn, Sases also over struck the coins of Nahapana of the Western Satraps, whose rule is dated between 40 and 78 CE.